rxri/spicetify-extensions/README.md

 > - No forced repeat
 > - You can modify the queue
 > - No ads between songs and in the UI
+> - No upsell popups about premium or everything else

 #### To use: